blamelesshq/proxy-function/README.md

 1. First resource that needs to be created is Resource Group. **(Required Resource!)**
 All resources in Azure are organized and placed in a container called [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#what-is-a-resource-group).
 This container and all other azure resources (objects) need to be placed in a certain Geographic Location called [regions](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview).
 So the first resource that we need to create in Azure is Resource Group where all other resources will be put in.
 In order to do that with terraform, proper terraform script should be defined.

-Please navigate to the [Resource Group Terraform script](./deploy/azure/resourceGroup/main.tf) to see the script.
-In the first section:
+In a specific [providers.tf file](./deploy/azure/resourceGroup/providers.tf) the specific version of terraform provider is described.

+Current version is specified in the file
 ```
+terraform {
+  required_providers {
+    azurerm = {
+      source  = "hashicorp/azurerm"
+      version = "2.83.0"
+    }
+  }
+}

 provider "azurerm" {
-  version = "=2.47.0"
   features {}
 }
 ```
-Proper [Terraform Azure Provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs) version is specified.
-For this sample version ```2.47.0``` is used.
+Same version is specified in all other terraform modules as well.

+Please navigate to the [Resource Group Terraform script](./deploy/azure/resourceGroup/main.tf) to see the main script.

-In the second section of the script:
+In the first section of the script:
 ```
 resource "azurerm_resource_group" "rg" {
   name     = var.resource_group_name